-P363 Wash contaminated clothing before reuse.
-P302+P352 IF ON SKIN: Wash with plenty of water.
 P305+P351+P338 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
-P333+P313 If skin irritation or rash occurs: Get medical advice/attention.
-P337±P313 If eve irritation persists: Get medical advice/attention
+P337+P313 If eye irritation persists: Get medical advice/attention.

 Precautionary statement(s) Storage

 Not Applicable